• Home

 Roast the red peppers:

-2. Cut the bell peppers in half and remove the seeds and ribs.
+- Cut the bell pepper(if making the bell pepper and chickpea topping, then roast both peppers) in half and remove the seeds and ribs.
 Place cut-side down on a parchment paper-lined cookie sheet.
-Bake for 50 – 60 minutes or until the peppers are soft and the skin is black.
+Bake for 50 - 60 minutes or until the peppers are soft and the skin is black.

 Making the hummus:

-1. In a large blender add 1 roasted red bell pepper, cooked chickpeas, tahini paste, olive oil, lemon juice, garlic cloves, cilantro, salt, and ground paprika.
+- Into a blender add 1 roasted red bell pepper, cooked chickpeas, tahini paste, olive oil, lemon juice, garlic cloves, cilantro, salt, and ground paprika.
 Blend until smooth.
 Taste and adjust seasoning if necessary.

-2. For the topping, in a small bowl mix together the chopped red bell peppers, chickpeas, olive oil, and a dash of salt.
+- For the chickpea topping.
+In a small mixing bowl stir together 1 chopped red bell pepper, cooked chickpeas, olive oil, and a dash of salt.

 Notes